 - Have your cholesterol and blood pressure checked regularly.

-The American Lung Association and the National comprehensive Cancer Network now recommends low-dose CT screening for the following:
+The American Lung Association and the National Comprehensive Cancer Network now recommend low-dose CT screening for the following:

 - Chest x-rays should not be offered as a screening tool.